-Table 22 shows the electricity consumption share of refrigerators and freezers in Australia.
-It can be seen that over the course of time, that the absolute electricity consumption of refrigerators and freezers is expected to decrease as a result of the ingoing impact of Minimum Energy Performance Standards (MEPS) and energy labelling programs.
+Table 22 below shows the electricity consumption share of refrigerators and freezers in Australia.
+It can be seen that over the course of time, that the absolute electricity consumption of refrigerators and freezers is expected to decrease as a result of Minimum Energy Performance Standards (MEPS) and energy labelling programs.
 The share of electricity consumption is also expected to decrease as a result of the proliferation of other electricity end uses.